Average Customer Review:

-The EatSmart Precision Plus Digital Bathroom Scale (Est. $35) is similar, just upsized.
+The EatSmart Precision Plus Digital Bathroom Scale (Est. $30) is similar, just upsized.
 You do lose the cool see-through look, but the chrome and glass scale still has a pleasing aesthetic.
 It's extra wide at 15.5-inches (compared with 13 inches for the EatSmart Precision Digital Bathroom Scale), has a larger 4.3-inch LCD display, and is rated for users up to 440 pounds.
-User reviews are similarly positive -- 4.5-stars after more than 13,250 reviews at Amazon.com.
+User reviews are similarly positive -- 4.4-stars after nearly 14,000 reviews at Amazon, and it's the second highest rated scale at Thoroughly Reviewed.
 If you need the higher weight limit, and/or like the different aesthetic, the EatSmart Precision Plus Digital Bathroom Scale is an excellent choice.
-But it's roughly $10 -$15 more expensive than the EatSmart Precision Digital Bathroom Scale, and the couple of extra inches of width could make it a tight fit in some smaller bathrooms.
+But it's roughly $10 more expensive than the EatSmart Precision Digital Bathroom Scale, and the couple of extra inches of width could make it a tight fit in some smaller bathrooms.
 It uses two AA batteries, which are included, but the tape measure that EatSmart includes with the smaller Precision Digital Bathroom Scale is missing here.
 User feedback regarding customer service is, once again, glowing.

 The Taylor 7506 shares the see-through glass look of the EatSmart Precision Digital Bathroom Scale, but at 15 inches is nearly as wide as the Plus version of that scale.
-What's not plus sized is the display, at just 1.5 inches, and it's not backlit.
+What's not plus sized is the display, at just 1.5 inches, and it's not backlit -- both of those were among the gripes stated by Wirecutter.
 We saw some complaints about accuracy, too, especially after the scale is moved, but the Jamison's say that any shortfall between expert opinions and user feedback are largely the result users not following instructions regarding placement and first time use.
-We saw several helpful posts at Amazon.com that largely echo that, and that offer hints for such things as resetting the scale after it's been moved.
+We saw several helpful posts at Amazon that largely echo that, and that offer hints for such things as resetting the scale after it's been moved.
 We don't see the absolute gushing over Taylor's customer service as we do in reviews of the EatSmart digital bathroom scale, but we do see lots of reviews that indicate that long term durability is good, and the warranty is longer at five years (compared to two years for the EatSmart scales.)

-The Greater Goods Balance High Accuracy Bathroom Scale (Est. $19) is another alternative to our top-rated EatSmart scale, and only the absence of any credible expert reviews keeps it from consideration for Best Reviewed status.
-It certainly scores well with Amazon.com users -- a 4.7 star score based on more than 2,000 reviews.
+The Greater Goods Balance High Accuracy Bathroom Scale (Est. $20) is another alternative to our top-rated EatSmart scale, and only the absence of any credible expert reviews keeps it from consideration for Best Reviewed status.
+It certainly scores well with Amazon users -- a 4.5 star score based on nearly 5,000 reviews.
 It's attractive, most say, with a tempered glass top over a silver toned chassis and an easy to read backlit LCD display.
 It's a touch smaller than the EatSmart, at 11.8 by 11.8 inches, and .8 inches high, so it will fit nicely in a smaller bathroom.
 Weight capacity is 180 kilograms/397 pounds.

 Like the EatSmart, the Balance aims for simplicity and hits its mark.
 There's nothing fancy here, just a basic scale that measures weight accurately and consistently, most users say.
 Reliability is good.
 The scale is covered by a five year warranty, and like EatSmart, Greater Goods appears to take customer service seriously and gets great feedback for being proactive when users encounter problems.